American Knife and Tool Institute

 It is unlawful per § 22-4514 to possess a switchblade within D.C.
 “Switchblade” is not defined by statute.
 Accordingly, it is not clear whether knives with assisted opening capability would be included in the prohibition.
 Assisted opening features may be perceived as suggesting a weapon, as opposed to a tool, thereby causing a knife to be considered a “deadly or dangerous weapon” under § 22-4504.

-Given the severe consequences which attend a conviction for violating § 22-4504, we recommend that assisted opening and automatic knives be avoided in D.C.
+Given the severe consequences that result in a conviction for violating § 22-4504, we recommend that assisted opening and automatic knives be avoided in D.C.

 Deadly or Dangerous Weapon